 On the Ridge Trail, there are two “stepping-stone crossings” of Jacobs Creek and Hollow Brook, which after a heavy rain or at times of heavy spring runoff could be impassable.

 Deer Management: As part of a Hopewell Township-wide effort to control the deer population, managed hunting occurs on the Preserve.
-During hunting season (mid-November to mid-February), hunting may occur any day except Sunday.
+During hunting season (September through February), hunting may occur any day except Sunday.
 The hunting schedule is posted at the trailhead and on the Friends of Hopewell Valley Open Space website (www.fohvos.org).
 The Preserve remains open to hikers every day, including hunting days, but hikers are strongly urged to wear a bright color (e.g. orange or yellow) during hunting season, which is by permit only.

 A kiosk with trail information is located at the parking area.